cbcrg/tcoffee/docs/tcoffee_installation.rst

 #####################
 T-Coffee Installation
 #####################
 .. warning:: This chapter has been extensively updated in 11/2016.
 Installation of T-Coffee versions lower than version 9.03 may now be deprecated.
-Contact if you need to install an older version !
+Contact us if you need to install an older version !

 ************
 Installation